mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 # Step 7 - Create an API-specific movie service

-Now, finally, let's create an API-specific service and pull some data out of that API, shall we?
-In the `Api/Services` folder, add this file:
+Now, let's create an API-specific service and fetch some data from our API, shall we?
+Add this file to the `Api/Services` folder:

 ```
 import Alamofire